ruppysuppy/Karmatek-2k20/README.md

 * CSS 3

 ### Note
-The front-end was made using the template "The Event" available at BootstrapMade (https://bootstrapmade.com/)
+The front-end was made by Rajashi Chaterjee using the template "The Event" available at BootstrapMade (https://bootstrapmade.com/)

 ## How to use (for non-technical people/beginners)
 Follow the steps to the local server on your machine: